-The public participation requirements of this subsection shall apply after a release has been investigated and a remedial action plan has been prepared but shall not apply to actions undertaken during an emergency or during other unplanned time critical remedial actions.
+The public participation requirements of this subsection shall apply after a release has been investigated and a remedial action plan has been prepared.
+When public notice is required by law remediation shall not commence until after the requirements of this subsection have been completed.
+Except that the requirements of this subsection shall not apply to actions undertaken during an emergency or during other unplanned time critical remedial actions.